- Location: Shrimant Peshwe Path, Nashik District, Trimbakeshwar, Maharashtra, India 422212

 History & Importance

 According to legend, there was a famine that lasted 24 people and years were passing away of hunger.
 Varun, the God of Rains, was pleased by Sage Gautama and thus set up rains every day just in Gautam’s ashram in Trimbakeshwar.
-Gautam used to plant rice crop in the early morning, harvest it in the afternoon and feed it to the surrounding sages in the evening.
+Gautam used to plant rice crops in the early morning, harvest it in the afternoon, and feed it to the surrounding sages in the evening.
 The sages took shelter in his ashram due to the famine.
-The true blessings of the sages increased Gautam’s benefit that made Lord Indra’s position unstable.
+The true blessings of the sages increased Gautam’s benefit which made Lord Indra’s position unstable.

-This Temple is Constructed in the18th century, the Nagara-styled Trimbakeshwar Temple is built in black stone.
+This Temple was Constructed in the 18th century, The Nagara-styled Trimbakeshwar Temple was built in black stone.
 Housing a large courtyard, the temple also has a high platform considered as the Shikhara which has a stone plate sculpted in the form of a lotus.
 Within the walls of the temple lies a spiritual area that protects the temple deity; the Garbhagriha.
 It is the inner part of any temple.

 The Garbagriha has a hall also called mandap in front of it.
 This hall has 3 entryways.
 The pillars of the temple are engraved with styles of flowers, Hindu human beings, animals, and divine beings.
-Basic, the architecture of the Trimbakeshwar Temple is well-put-together and rather elaborate.
-The temple also has a mirror is positioned at a height in the alter, through which devotees can see the god’s reflection.
+Basically, the architecture of the Trimbakeshwar Temple is well put together and rather elaborate.
+The temple also has a mirror positioned at a height on the altar, through which devotees can see the god’s reflection.